 This presentations discusses the musical works of three living women composers whose works are a form of activism against oppression.
 Sadie Harrison is an Australia-born composer living in the UK whose research into gender and musical practice in Afghanistan led to her creation of “Gulistan-e Nur: The Rosegarden of Light” in collaboration with a women’s ensemble at the Afghanistan National Institute of Music.
 Niloufar Nourbakhsh is an Iranian composer living in the United States who composed “An Aria for the Executive Order” in response to the Executive Order passed by the forty-fifth President of the United States that bans residents from predominantly Muslim countries from entering the USA and whose “SYRIA: a fractal of WE” invites listeners to contemplate their own position in global conflicts.
 Tawnie Olson is a Canadian composer living in the United States.
 Her “No Capacity to Consent” questions police brutality and overreach in the United States.
 Each of these composers has assumed a certain amount of artistic and professional risk to call attention to the plight of marginalized people in countries where they are not citizens.
 Sample recordings from performances of each piece will demonstrate how transgressions against traditional methods of composition reinforce the activist nature of the music.
 Transnational activism is an important style trait of classical art music of the twenty-first century, and this presentation encourages listeners to support artist/activists.

-Lunchtime Concert: Dr. Julia Mortyakova (founder of Mississippi University for Women’s Music Festival, inspired by WCFH)
+Lunchtime Concert: Dr. Julia Mortyakova (Founder and Artistic Director of the Music by Women Festival at the Mississippi University for Women, inspired by WCFH)

 Featuring piano works by Cecile Chaminade (1857-1944), Teresa Carreno (18523-1917), Olga Harris (1953).